 Consistency is SO important to my students.
 I once had a student break down in tears after we took a left instead of our usual right.
 Yeah.
 That happened.

 With structure such a high priority, we practice our schedules and routines daily.
-I want my students to know what each station looks like, what it sounds like.
+I want my students to know what each station looks like and sounds like.
 It is equally important to practice what happens when there is a change in a child’s schedule, as that can sometimes cause a student great distress.

 5.)
 Discuss Classroom Expectations

 I am thrilled to have found The Behavior Basics program from Autism Adventures.
-It is leveled, it is hands on, and, most importantly, it focuses on necessary social skills in a way that is appropriate for the levels of my students.
+It is leveled, hands-on, and, most importantly, it focuses on necessary social skills in a way appropriate for my students’ levels.

-While there is no one-size-fits-all strategy for back to school, I hope you found these pointers useful!
+While there is no one-size-fits-all strategy for back to school, I hope you found these pointers helpful!

 How do you prepare for the first two weeks?